PELLETB Practice Test

 3. He joined the two men in their discussion.

-4. He requested the men to speak more quietly.
+4. He asked the men to speak more quietly.

 The correct answer is D. He requested the men to speak more quietly.